xdmushui/partner-center-sdk/develop/create-a-self-serve-policy.md

 ---
-title: Create a self serve policy
+title: Create a self-serve policy
-description: How to create a new self serve policy. ms.date: 04/13/2020 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk
+description: How to create a new self-serve policy. ms.date: 04/13/2020 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk